zaccharieramzi/hoag/README.md

 ```

 By default, the results will be re-computed and saved each time.
-If you want to use the results saved from a previous run, you can change the variable `reload_results` to `False` in the script.
+If you want to use the results saved from a previous run, you can use the `--no_recomp` flag.
-If you want to run a test run without saving the results, you can change the variable `save_results` to `False` in the script.
+If you want to run a test run without saving the results, you can use the `--no_save` flag.

 It will take you about 2 hours to run this script in full.
 It will take you about 2 seconds to run this script with saved results.